 Another much safer and less invasive option is to have endovascular surgery.
 This involves inserting a synthetic graft attached to a catheter through an artery in the leg and threading it up to the aorta.
 The graft is placed at the aneurysm site and fastened in place to reinforce the damaged section of aorta and prevent it from rupturing.
 Recovery time is much shorter for this type of operation and there are fewer complications such as infections or deep-vein thrombosis.

-I have dealt with a number of claims where clients have had their abdominal aortic aneurysm misdiagnosed.
-Often the condition is only discovered during investigations for other conditions but most of the claims I have dealt with have involved clients whose AAA was missed in A&E departments or medical assessment units.
+We have dealt with a number of claims where clients have had their abdominal aortic aneurysm misdiagnosed.
+Often the condition is only discovered during investigations for other conditions but most of the claims we have dealt with have involved clients whose AAA was missed in A&E departments or medical assessment units.

 Unfortunately clinical negligence errors in diagnosis are not uncommon and criticisms are usually for failing to correctly diagnose patients and get them to surgery in time to maximise their chances of survival.
 Mistakes such as failing to spot AAA or confusing the symptoms with something else can be catastrophic as patients who are not properly treated may die within hours.

-If you or a member of your family suffered from negligent treatment in hospital, call our medical negligence solicitors for a free consultation on freephone 0800 916 9049 or contact us online.
+If you or a member of your family suffered from negligent treatment in hospital, for a free consultation contact us here and we'll be happy to help you.

 Take a second to rate this article